yuchingho/University/3) UWS Third Year/2) Semester One - HTML5 & JavaScript Games Programming/README.md

-HTML5 & JavaScript Games Programming was focused on learning JavaScript and using the Phaser Framework.
+HTML5 & JavaScript Games Programming focused on learning JavaScript and using the Phaser Framework.